-Carla has extensive knowledge about recovering, growing and identifying microorganisms from general and food manufacturing environments.
+Carla has extensive knowledge about recovering, growing and identifying microorganisms from many environments including food manufacturing, office, home, and outdoor environments.
 She has expertise in the areas of laboratory auditing, management and safety with extensive knowledge about to apply regulatory requirements from the Food and Drug Administration’s Food Safety and Modernization Act to the food manufacturing environment.

 Bachelors of Science in Biology, George Mason University

 Masters of Science in Food Safety, Michigan State University